-Students must consult the BA and BACS degree regulations that form minimum requirements for the relevant programs in all subjects.
+Students must consult the Bachelor of Arts (BA) and Bachelor of Arts in Community Studies (BACS) degree regulations that form minimum requirements for the relevant programs in all subjects.
 Listed below are special or additional requirements that must also be met by students in History programs.

-BA Concentration (30 credits in History)
+Bachelor of Arts (BA) Concentration (30 credits in History)